 GeneCards Summary for SLC29A1 Gene

 SLC29A1 (Solute Carrier Family 29 Member 1 (Augustine Blood Group)) is a Protein Coding gene.
-Diseases associated with SLC29A1 include Pancreas Adenocarcinoma and Gestational Diabetes.
-Among its related pathways are Transport of vitamins, nucleosides, and related molecules and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Diseases associated with SLC29A1 include Pancreas Adenocarcinoma and Diffuse Idiopathic Skeletal Hyperostosis.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transport of vitamins, nucleosides, and related molecules.
 GO annotations related to this gene include nucleoside transmembrane transporter activity.
-An important paralog of this gene is SLC29A3.
+An important paralog of this gene is SLC29A2.

 UniProtKB/Swiss-Prot for SLC29A1 Gene